With many online brokers operating in Germany, finding the right one for your investing needs can be challenging.

 Pepperstone at a glance

-On the downside, it focuses on CFDs – no real stocks, shares, or crypto -, and it offers no interest your cash balances, a valued feature offered by other brokers.
+On the downside, Pepperstone focuses on CFD trading and forex – no real stocks, shares, or crypto investing – and it pays no interest on uninvested cash balances, which is a notable feature offered by other brokers in this list.

-Pepperstone is best for traders focused on CFDs/forex – it is even endorsed by the r/Forex subreddit—the largest forex community on the internet—alongside Interactive Brokers, which further attests to its credibility in the forex/CFD community.
+Pepperstone is best suited for traders focused on CFDs and forex – it is even endorsed by the r/Forex subreddit (the largest forex community online) alongside Interactive Brokers, which further attests to its credibility within the forex and CFD community.

 Pros